Anankin12/SkinCareMLOPS/README.md

-# SkinCareMLOPS
+# SkinDare

-Repo for the MLOPS project.
+Recommendation system leveraging machine learning and AI to select the best skincare product for your needs!